 - Are there lots of outside pockets?
 We find that we end up stuffing last minute things into our bag and it’s better to have exterior pockets than to have to rearrange.

-We prefer Osprey brand packs because they are a great quality and won’t break the bank.
-The Aura 50 is made specifically for women and the Atmos 50 for men.
+We prefer Osprey brand packs because they are great quality and won’t break the bank.
+The Osprey Kyte 46 is made specifically for women and the Atmos 50 for men.
 The “50” refers to the capacity of the backpack, 50 liters, which should be enough for a 2-3 day trip to Havasu Falls.
 If you can’t fit everything in there you may want to consider bringing less stuff rather than buying a bigger backpack.

 Lightweight, Compact 2-Person Tent

-Your tent is going to be the only thing keeping you warm and dry at night AND it will be the heaviest thing in your pack.
+Your tent is going to be the only thing keeping you warm and dry at night while you’re at Havasu Falls AND it will be the heaviest thing in your pack.
 So don’t scrimp on this purchase.
-And don’t even think about bringing your car camping tent, it will be heavy and bulky and you’ll regret it.
+And don’t even think about bringing your car camping tent to Havasu Falls, it will be heavy and bulky and you’ll regret it during your 10-mile hike in and out.

 This Marmot 2-person tent is only 5 lbs.
 5 oz., has a rainfly, is super compact, and is a piece of cake to set-up!
 You may want to invest in the footprint as well – it’s an extra layer of protection for the bottom of your tent to keep sticks and sharp rocks from poking through.
 And don’t forget stakes to keep your tent from blowing away!